 Performance indicators are also in place with all of our main suppliers.
 These include delivery and quality performance and are used to determine requirements for audits or on-site visits.

 Declaration

-This statement has been made in accordance with Section 54 of the Modern Slavery Act 2015 for the year ending 28 February 2017 and has been signed by the Chief Executive Officer on behalf of the Executive Board.
+This statement has been made in accordance with Section 54 of the Modern Slavery Act 2015 for the year ending 28 February 2019 and was approved by the Board of Directors on 27 November 2019.

 Paul Steeper